huy232/Unime/README.md

 - Use `git i` to install all needed dependencies in this project.
 - Use `npm start` to run the project.
 - Feel free to modify, fork, make it better or observe it if you're new to coding.

+This page will only working until 28 November, since it's the day Heroku will shut down Free Plan, which will affect my Back-End, that's the data that I'm using for MIRAI.

+Feel free to contact or bug report to me, if you see any better solution, more optimize ways of coding or just want to share it with me, I'll gladly and kindly listen to it, have a nice day!